 The Summary of Product Characteristics provides guidance on the use of Zavesca® (miglustat) in patients with NP-C.2

 Symptomatic therapies may be at least partially successful in treating some symptoms of NP-C. Although they have no impact on disease progression or long-term outcomes, they can improve the patient’s quality of life.
-The main approaches to management of the visceral, neurological and psychiatric symptoms of NP-C are summarized in Figure 1.1
+The main approaches to management of the visceral, neurologic, and psychiatric symptoms of NP-C are summarized in Figure 1.1.

 |Visceral (systemic) symptoms|

 |Gastrointestinal disturbances||Anti-propulsive agents, such as loperamide for diarrhea; a bowel management programme to prevent constipation|